dtao/PhilosopherDeveloper/README.md

 Global state has got a pretty bad rap in most of the software development community.
 For one, use of global state can make it difficult to reason about a section of code: what's happening *locally* may be clear, but the far-reaching *ramifications* of the code probably aren't.
 Global state also tends to fuel the proliferation of implicit dependencies between software components, making it increasingly difficult to "pull apart" those components down the line and resulting in code that less testable and less reusable.

-Those are a couple of reasons nobody likes global state, and there are plenty more.
+There are plenty more reasons.
 I'm not going to claim they're invalid.
-But a recent tweet by my old teammate [Scott Muc](http://scottmuc.com/) got me thinking on this topic, and it compelled me to write this post.
+But a recent tweet by my old teammate [Scott Muc](http://scottmuc.com/) got me thinking on this topic, and it compelled me to consider the dissenting opinion[^dissenting-opinion].

 <blockquote class="twitter-tweet"><p>Sometimes convention based frameworks feel like it's just 0 param methods using hidden global variables.</p>&mdash; Scott Muc (@ScottMuc) <a href="https://twitter.com/ScottMuc/status/326481455804997632">April 22, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Embedded in Scott's statement is the shared understanding that global variables are A Bad Thing[^a-bad-thing].
 When everyone takes that for granted, then you can say things like "blah blah blah global variables" and your audience will intuitively grasp that *global variables* is just a proxy for *something bad*.
 Similarly, if I said, "Feature X is the `goto` of Language Y," you would understand I'm saying [something bad about Feature X](http://www.u.arizona.edu/~rubinson/copyright_violations/Go_To_Considered_Harmful.html).

 Now, regarding the kinds of global state I described earlier: I would guess that most of us are much more sympathetic to *constants* than to global *variables*.
-They at least don't cause the same action-at-a-distance confusion that global variables can.
-However, they do still exhibit the other drawback I mentioned of global state: that dependence on it may spread through a code base, inhibiting reusability.
+Constants, at least don't cause the same action-at-a-distance confusion that variables can.
+However, they still exhibit the other drawback I mentioned of global state: that dependence may spread through a code base, inhibiting reusability.

 So we like constants more than global variables, but we're not exactly thrilled about either of them.
 What does this imply about the spectrum of globality?
 Do we start at "good" and gradually move towards "bad" the more scope and impact some bit of global state has?